 Who says Disney books don’t have any depth?!
 This story totally reminded me of this story.
 And my eyes got all teary eyed.

-I thought this story was so sweet and touching.
-And it made me look forward to Christmas day with our family.
-Last year, we had just moved here to Wisconsin and we didn’t want to travel again so we spent Christmas with just my family; like just my husband, and my kids.
+I think the story is so sweet and touching.
+And it makes me look forward to Christmas day with our family.
+Last year, we had just moved here to Wisconsin and we didn’t want to travel again.
+So, we spent Christmas with just my family; just my husband and my kids.
 And we met my sister’s family at an indoor water park a few days after Christmas.

 This year, we will all be together with my parents and my sister’s family.
 Because we all live in different states, I treasure it so much when we can get together.
 Now, I am known for taking too much on and always trying to do too much. . especially during the holidays . . so this year, I’m taking that story to heart and will simply unplug and spend time with my family on Christmas.